atomxu10/TimeSeriesProject/README.md

 The experimental design steps are as follows:
 1. Structuring the data and describing the structure (trend, cyclicality, seasonality)
-2. Model selection based on data structure (such as ARIMA or SARIMA)
+2. Model selection based on the data structure (𝐴𝑅𝐼𝑀𝐴, 𝑆𝐴𝑅𝐼𝑀𝐴)
 3. Fitting model (stationary test, order of differences, parameter (p, q) selection)
 4. Test model (residual diagnostics)
 5. Prediction (comparison with testing set)